ZIORWebDev/zior-lightbox/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Convert all content images except those with classes that is disabled in the settings.

 == Description ==

-Convert all content images except those with classes that is disabled in the settings.
+Convert all images into lightbox except for those images that are part of the exceptions.

 Features